 Knowing when to mow and fertilise your newly seeded lawn can become a bit of a conundrum, especially when summer growth can make new lawns appear established within just a few weeks.
 So join us as we delve into the best times to bring the mower, and lawn food to your new garden lawn.

-A regular fertilising routine is a good habit to get into and can also keep your lawn protected against drought in summer, and frost and winter borne diseases in the colder months.
-Considering many lawns in the UK go without a feed for years, a regular fertilising routine can mean as little as two applications of seasonal slow release fertiliser per year, or four applications of a seasonal quick release fertiliser per year.If you’re still pondering whether to add fertiliser to your lawn or not, read our blog on this very question.
+A regular fertilising routine is a good habit to get into and can also keep your lawn protected against drought in summer and frost and winter-borne diseases in the colder months.
+Considering many lawns in the UK go without a feed for years, a regular fertilising routine can mean as little as two applications of seasonal slow-release fertiliser per year or four applications of a seasonal quick-release fertiliser per year.If you’re still pondering whether to add fertiliser to your lawn, read our blog on why using lawn feed is important.
 If you have applied any type of fertiliser to your lawn prior to sowing, make sure to wait the allotted time (the instructions will suggest a waiting period) before applying any more fertiliser.

 Remember, if you have any Before / After photos of your lawn from using our products, we offer a 20% discount code for this.
 So if you need some fertiliser, make sure to take some photos to get discount off a future purchase!